Pest Control

 Addressing Carpets, Rugs, and Flooring

-Carpets, rugs, and floors are also bed bug hideouts.
-A steam cleaner can kill bed bugs and their eggs.
-For hardwood or tile, vacuum well and then mop with a gentle cleaner and water.
+A steam cleaner can kill bed bugs and their eggs in carpets and rugs.
+For hardwood or tile, vacuum well and then mop with a gentle cleaner.
+Remember to dispose of the vacuum bag after each use.

 Treating Walls, Baseboards, and Electrical Outlets

-Walls, baseboards, and electrical outlets can also harbor bed bugs.
-Spray these areas with a bed bug-safe spray, focusing on cracks and crevices.
-Make sure any treatment for outlets is safe for the electrical parts.
+Spray walls, baseboards, and electrical outlets with a bed bug-safe spray, focusing on cracks and crevices.
+Make sure any treatment for outlets is safe for the electrical components.

 Handling Clothing and Linens

 Wash and dry clothes and linens on high heat to kill bed bugs.
-For items that can’t be washed, use a dryer treatment bag or seal them in plastic for months to starve the bugs.
-Always check and clean storage spots to avoid re-infestation.
+For items that can’t be washed, seal them in plastic for several months to starve the bugs.

 When to Call Professional Exterminators